Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Problem Formulation

 The use of neural function approximation allows us to exploit analytic expressions for the function input-output gradient, as done in \cite{Chen00}.
 For instance, for a single hidden layer neural network $f(x) = \sigma_{out}(W_2 \sigma_{hidden}(W_1 x + b_1) + b_2)$ where $\sigma_{out}(x) = x$, the Jacobian is given by:

-By supplying the numerical optimization solver with analytic expressions for the input-output gradients, we avoid expensive numerical gradient calculations.
+Were we to solve the original optimal control problem with no surrogates, any gradients would be computed numerically via finite differences, which is highly inefficient.
 Numerical gradient calculations scale on the order of $\mathcal{O}[n^3]$ for a function $f: \real^n \rightarrow \real$, which would add significant computational complexity \cite{calafiore2014optimization}.
+By supplying the numerical optimization solver with analytic expressions for the input-output gradients of relevant surrogate models, we avoid expensive numerical gradient calculations.
 Consequently, analytic gradients provide a fruitful opportunity to reduce computational complexity.

 In this paper, we evaluate and compare two optimization schemes.
 First, we use numerical optimization with specified analytical gradients.
 We compare this approach to a sample-based random search.
 Past work has shown for some applications that random search can provide high-performing results relative to more conventional optimization approaches \cite{Mania00}.
 In this paper, we specifically apply a $(1+\lambda)$ evolutionary strategy algorithm to solve the receding horizon control problem.
 Section IV of this paper provides more details of this comparison.
 Overall, however, we were surprised by the ability of random search to outperform the gradient-based approach.